levicook/prism-protocol/README.md

 - **Batch Claims:** For users eligible in multiple small distributions, explore ways to batch claims.
 - **Fee-payer abstraction (e.g., sponsored transactions).**
 - **NFT Airdrops:** Adapt the leaf structure and claim logic to support SPL Non-Fungible Tokens.

+## 4. License

+Prism Protocol is licensed under the GNU General Public License v3.0.

+Copyright (C) 2025 team@tokamai.com

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.
+The full license text can be found in the `LICENSE` file in the root directory of this source tree.